Introduction

 Apart from Corporate World and Law firms there also exists other areas where Law graduates with an MBA Degree may thrive.
 Some of them are listed below –

-• Retail and Supply Chain Management
+• Retail and Supply Chain Management - for contract management and vendor compliance.

 MBA after Law: Emerging Career Roles You Should Know About